msemtd/CheeseBoard_Software/README.md

 ## Building and Uploading an Example Sketch

-First set up the Arduino IDE as described above.
-Then connect the NodeMCU to your computer using a Micro USB cable connected directly to the NodeMCU (not the power-only USB socket on the CheeseBoard).
+First set up the Arduino IDE as described above and install the CP210x driver if required.
+Then connect the NodeMCU to your computer using a Micro USB cable connected directly to the NodeMCU (not the power-only USB socket on the CheeseBoard PCB).
 Find the *port* setting for the NodeMCU, as described in "Installing the Serial Drivers" above.

 * Open the HardwareTest example: File [menu] -> Examples [menu item] -> Examples From Custom Libraries [menu item] -> CheeseBoard [menu item] -> HardwareTest [menu item]
 * Choose the NodeMCU board: Tools [menu] -> Board ... [menu item] -> NodeMCU 1.0 (ESP-12E Module)